About Kelly Marie Mills.

 And as time moves on, some things change, and some stay the same, I am now:

-Twelve years teaching Hatha Yoga, meditation, mindfulness techniques and stress relief for all ages.
-And also nine years using Ayurveda medicine with clients and students to find balance in these unbalancing times.
+Fifteen years teaching Hatha Yoga, meditation, mindfulness techniques and stress relief for all ages.
+And also eleven years using Ayurveda medicine with clients and students to find balance in these unbalancing times.

 You can contact me for a Yoga class at 086 1778369